mitogen-hq/mitogen/docs/api.rst

 .. class:: Message

-    Messages are the fundamental unit of communication, comprising the fields from in the :ref:`stream-protocol` header, an optional reference to the receiving :class:`mitogen.core.Router` for ingress messages, and helper methods for deserialization and generating replies.
+    Messages are the fundamental unit of communication, comprising fields from the :ref:`stream-protocol` header, an optional reference to the receiving :class:`mitogen.core.Router` for ingress messages, and helper methods for deserialization and generating replies.

     .. attribute:: router